 In order to get started with road-facing advanced driver-assistance system (ADAS) features, which gather information about the road ahead and detect tailgating events, your dashcams first need to be calibrated.
 Calibration ensures the accuracy and quality of triggered events.
 The road-facing ADAS calibration process for almost any device on the market demands precision and a bit of extra time than other calibration processes might.

-To enable this feature, you'll need a few measurements that can be taken ahead of time.
-The measurements can be recorded in centimeters or inches.
-These measurements include:
+To enable road-facing ADAS, you'll need a few measurements that can be taken ahead of time.
+Record these measurements in centimeters or inches:

 Once you've recorded the measurements: